rubyforgood/pet-rescue/README.md

 * Run `rbenv versions` or `rvm list rubies` and confirm that Ruby 3.1.1 is installed
 * `psql --version` to ensure you have PostgreSQL 12.12 installed (make sure you have a user and password)
 * If you need more information on setting up PostgreSQL with rails, see [here](https://www.theodinproject.com/lessons/ruby-on-rails-installing-postgresql)
-* Fork the repository and copy SSH key
 * `git clone <'SSH Key'>` to download application locally
 * `bundle install` to install gems
 * `bundle exec figaro install`